 - Only current enrolled students, faculty, staff, and registered alumni of Sonoma State University may play.
 It is the duty of the team captain to see that all members of the team have met these eligibility requirements.
 Any violations of eligibility will result in the forfeiture of games in which an ineligible player participated.
 If you suspect an illegal player, a protest may be filed in the Glacier Bay Office.

 - No player may compete on two teams in the same sport.
 Coed, Men's, and Women's will be considered different sports.
 A player breaking this rule will be declared ineligible for the remainder of the season in that sport and the team shall forfeit any contests in which the player participated.

 - No intercollegiate athlete, INCLUDING red shirt and sport club athletes, will be eligible to compete in an intramural league in their sport or related sport on an intramural basis during their season.
 Out of season, only one intercollegiate or one club player is allowed per intramural team roster in their sport or related sport for sports with six or less players on the field.
 No more than a combination of two of these players is allowed per team roster in sports with seven or more players on the field.
 A person is considered an intercollegiate athlete in that sport for two full years following their last season of play.
 Current and former intercollegiate varsity athletes must compete at the "A League" level of Intramural sports.
 Rare exceptions may be granted but must be requested ahead of time before the player plays.

 - Current professional and international professional athletes are ineligible to participate.
 Former professional athletes may participate in the academic year following their last employment as a professional.
 All must register their status with the IM office and must play at the "A" level.

-- Eligibility checks may occur prior to all games, so players are asked to possess a current SSU ID card with the current Campus Recreation sticker on it.
+- Eligibility checks may occur prior to all games, so players are asked to possess a current SSU ID card.

 What if my team can't make a game?
 Who should I tell?